Jubayer-Hamid/bid_lerobot/README.md

 bash commands/eval_contrastive_sampler.sh
 ```
 This requires the following additional arguments:
 (1) a weak policy for contrast.
-We use the [early checkpoint](https://drive.google.com/drive/u/0/folders/1FXHzPZPfTO7SCM-OTKUy3EEvKKTq3LC4).
+We use an early checkpoint for this.

 To use bidirectional decoding, run the following command: